Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • May help with constipation (common in pregnancy)

-• Aloe latex (from the outer leaf) can cause uterine contractions and is NOT safe during pregnancy
+• Aloe latex (from outer leaf) can cause uterine contractions and is NOT safe during pregnancy

 • Forever Aloe Vera Gel uses only inner leaf gel (no aloin/latex)

-• Always inform your obstetrician if you're using aloe vera
+• ALWAYS inform obstetrician if considering aloe vera

-• Some healthcare providers recommend avoiding aloe during pregnancy as a precaution, especially in first trimester
+• Some healthcare providers recommend avoiding aloe during pregnancy as precaution, especially in first trimester

-• If approved by your doctor, use only pure inner gel aloe products like Forever Aloe Vera Gel
+• If approved by doctor, use ONLY pure inner gel aloe products like Forever Aloe Vera Gel

-Daily use ONLY if specifically approved: 2-4 oz daily if your healthcare provider approves
+Daily use ONLY IF specifically approved: 2-4 oz daily IF healthcare provider approves

-Supplements complement but don't replace healthy eating and lifestyle practices during pregnancy.
+Supplements complement but don't replace healthy eating and lifestyle practices.

 Emphasize nutrient-dense foods: